robdmc/consecution/README.md

 # Create a pipeline.png file in your working directory
 pipe.plot()

-# Interactively display the pipeline visualization in an IPython notebook.
+# Interactively display the pipeline visualization in an IPython notebook
 # by simply making the pipeline be the last evalated value in a cell
 pipe
 ```